5skr0ll3r/Cthulhu/tofix.md

 reqSpliter: prep2: remake regex

+Convert request headers to dictionary for easy access

 ReqSpliter: method: dataPrep() the splitedList online returns the first element of the actuall list
 Fix: change name